niksseif/SudokuSecond/README.md

 Sudoku game is 9x9 game evolves around 81 cells.
 Each row has 1 to 9 numbers without any repetition.
-Each column has 1 to 9 numbers without any repetition and each 3 X 3 box also has only 1 to 9 numbers.
+Each column has 1 to 9 numbers without any repetition and each 3 X 3 box also has only 1 to 9 numbers. here is the link to this game merciful-donkey.surge.sh